facebookresearch/ELF/go/README.md

 ===================
 Here is an reimplementation of DarkForest Go Engine using ELF platform.

-See [here](https://github.com/facebookresearch/darkforestGo) for the orignal LUA+Torch version.
+See [here](https://github.com/facebookresearch/darkforestGo) for the original LUA+Torch version.

 Training
 ==========